septentrio-gnss/septentrio_gnss_driver/README.md

     + `hw_flow_control`: specifies whether the serial (the Rx's COM ports, not USB1 or USB2) connection to the Rx should have UART hardware flow control enabled or not
       + `off` to disable UART hardware flow control, `RTS|CTS` to enable it
     + default: `921600`, `USB1`, `off`
+  + `tcp`: specifications for static TCP server of SBF blocks and NMEA sentences.
+If left unconfigured, interface specified by `device` or `udp` will be utilized.
+    + `ip_server`: IP server of Rx to be used, e.g. “IPS1”.
+    + `port`: UDP destination port.
   + `udp`: specifications for low latency UDP reception of SBF blocks and NMEA sentences.
-If left unconfigured, interface specified by `device` will be utilized.
+If left unconfigured, interface specified by `device` or `tcp` will be utilized.
     + `ip_server`: IP server of Rx to be used, e.g. “IPS1”.
     + `port`: UDP destination port.
     + `unicast_ip`: Set to computer's IP to use unicast (optional).
 If not set multicast will be used.